Helpful links for Vienna library visitors. Always verify current hours before visiting.

 Visit any Vienna library branch with proof of address (utility bill, ID) to register for a free library card.
 Many libraries also offer instant digital cards.

-Vienna libraries typically close on major public holidays including Christmas, New Year's Day, and Easter.
+Vienna libraries typically close on major public holidays including Christmas, New Year's Day, Easter, and Labour Day (May 1).
 Check the official library website for holiday schedules.

 Yes!
 Visitors can access reading rooms, WiFi, and reference materials.
 Some services like borrowing books may require a temporary membership.